Ottunger/whigi/README.md

 # Third-parties
 - SIMULATE AN ACCOUNT CREATION WITHOUT OAUTH: This is the best method for account creation.
 Make your user browse to /account/encodeURIComponent([your-ID])/encodeURIComponent([return\_url\_ok])/encodeURIComponent([return\_url\_deny]).
 This will create a new dummy data in the user's file named keys/auth/[your-ID], and share it with you.
-To log in a user, make him browse to /remote/encodeURIComponent([your-ID])/encodeURIComponent([return\_url]).
-The URL will be visited back with URL query parameters "user", the ID of the user, and "response", the decrypted data from this file.
+To log in a user, make him browse to /remote/encodeURIComponent([your-ID])/[challenge]/encodeURIComponent([return\_url]).
+The URL will be visited back with URL query parameters "user", the ID of the user, and "response", your challenge (should be letters and digits) encrypted with the shared data you now share with the user.
 This can be null if no such account exists on our side.
-You can then just check that this is indeed what you get by decrypting your vault for this ID.
+You can then just check that this is indeed what you get by decrypting your vault for this ID, recover the shared key, and decrypt to match against your challenge.
 - USING THE REQUEST FOR GRANT: This is the most promoted method.
 You do not need to register anything special to Whigi, a simple account with a mail will do.
 When a user has for instance bought something on your website, just send them to /grant/encodeURIComponent([your-ID])/encodeURIComponent([//-separated-list-of-data])/encodeURIComponent([return\_url\_ok])/encodeURIComponent([return\_url\_deny])/expire-epoch .